 \section{Real representations and Real oriented cohomology theories}

 In this section, we discuss Real oriented homotopy theory.
 In Section \ref{Sec:RealReps}, we recall Real representation theory and discuss a special class of examples.
-We recall some definitions and results concerning Real oriented cohomology theories, and especially the Real Johnson-Wilson theories, in Sections \ref{Sec:RealCob} - \ref{sec:kwfibration}.
+We recall some definitions and results concerning Real oriented cohomology theories and especially the Real Johnson--Wilson theories in Sections \ref{Sec:RealCob} - \ref{sec:kwfibration}.